Sustainable Development, Culture and Heritage BA (Hons)

 Where can I study my course?

-- Students based near to one of the listed colleges may choose to apply to, and be enrolled and supported by, their local campus.
-All other students should apply to, and will be enrolled and supported by, UHI Outer Hebrides
+Students based near to one of the listed campuses may choose to apply to, and be enrolled and supported by, their local campus.
+All other students should apply to, and will be enrolled and supported by, UHI North, West and Hebrides.

 For students normally domiciled in Scotland, with a term-time address in Scotland, the following fees apply: